 As Nashville is known for its talented music scene, a pair of tickets to a show makes for a wonderful date night.
 Depending on the show, the price will obviously vary.
 We’ve included a few upcoming favorites worth investing in:

-Ascend Amphitheater had a banner opening year in 2015 and its popularity has continued into 2016, with many of this season’s shows already sold out.
-A few notable names that caught our eye included Cage the Elephant on May 19, Ray LaMontagne on July 29, the Goo Goo Dolls on August 5 and The Lumineers on September 22.
+Ascend Amphitheater had a banner opening year in 2015 and its popularity has continued, with many of this season’s shows already sold out.
+See who will take the stage this summer!

 However you choose to spend your date nights this spring and summer, we hope that the company is engaging and full of charm.
 And if not, there are plenty of eligible fish in the sea!